 Building on the success of the project, in 2022 NRG secured funding worth £16m, including further investment from the Parkinson's Virtual Biotech.
-This funding will be used to continue developing these molecules and progress towards clinical trial.
+This funding will be used to continue developing these molecules in animal models and progress them towards clinical trials.
+This offers hope as a potential way to protect mitochondria and help stop brain cells from dying.